panosdim/autotag/README.md

 ## Installation

-In order to install first you need to build it with `$ go build -o autotag` and then install it `$ install.sh`.
+In order to install first you need to build it with `$ cmake -DCMAKE_BUILD_TYPE=Release -B Release .` and then install it `$ install.sh`.
 If you are on a Linux machine with systemd, installer will ask you if you want to run it as a daemon.

 ## Prerequisites